kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 ## Bonus - Workshop
 Only attempt this if you have completed the above workshop.

-* Delete the release branch when you have successfully published the front end application.
+* Delete the feature branch when you have successfully published the front end application.

 ```